Tips for a better night’s sleep

 Positive effects of practicing yoga on quality of life have been reported in all sorts of different groups, from students, cancer patients and survivors, women in menopause, older adults with chronic conditions; even those with major depression.

-Find out more about Sleep Sessions and how you can book one near you here.
+Find out more about Rest & Restore classes and how you can book one near you here.